linux-surface/surface-aggregator-module/README.md

 ## Testing

 To test this module, you need a custom kernel with the patches found in this repository applied.
+These patches are in the mainline kernel since v5.6.
-For a full set of patches including Jake's linux-surface patches, see [this][patches-linux-surface] fork.
+For a full set of patches, see [this][patches-linux-surface] repository.
 Furthermore, you need to ensure that the following config values are set:

 ```